 All of the companies mentioned above are of an independent contractor basis instead of an employee basis.
 However, I have seen “temp to perm” jobs listed on Upwork.

-Looking For Even More Companies Offering Work at Home Positions for the Bilingual?
+Looking For Even More Companies Offering Bilingual Work at Home?

 You can go here to see the bilingual work at home positions FlexJobs currently has posted, and sign up if you see anything that interests you.